 brightest star by magnitude, late 14c., from Latin Sirius "the Dog Star," from Greek Seirios, said to mean literally "scorching" or "the scorcher."
 But other related Greek words seem to derive from this use, and the name might be a folk-etymologized borrowing from some other language.
 An Egyptian name for it was Sothis.
 Beekes suggests it is from PIE root *twei- "to agitate, shake, toss; excite; sparkle" if the original meaning of the star-name is "sparkling, flickering."

-The connection of the star with scorching heat is from its ancient heliacal rising at the summer solstice (see dog days).
-Related: Sirian.
-The constellation Canis Major seems to have grown from the star, not the other way.
+The connection of the star with scorching heat is due to its ancient heliacal rising at the summer solstice (see dog days).
+Related: Sirian (1590s).
+The constellation Canis Major seems to have grown from the star.